Shadowking912/CO-Project/README.md

 # CO-Project
-This branch stores the final python files for the Simple Assembler and Simple Simulator Contributors:-
+This branch stores the final Python files for the Simple Assembler and Simple Simulator Contributors:-
 1) Karan Gupta-2021258
 2) Shivesh Gulati-2021286